kjpracticerun/nlp-quote-project/README.md

 ![Example of Site Layout](example.png "Example")

 Note the extraction code was designed so that quotes could be extracted in batches of either one or more letters.
-In most cases, one letter representx a batch.
+In most cases, one letter represents a batch.
 Once extraction is completed for a given batch, the quote data is written to a _.csv_ file.

 ## III.
 Data and Data Transformation

 #### The Data
 Several steps were taken to prepare the scraped data for modeling.
 First, the dataset included 6945 authors - a very large count for supervised classification modeling.
-Also, many of the authors had only a limited number of quotes - to few for effective modeling.
+Also, many of the authors had only a limited number of quotes - too few for effective modeling.
 In order reduce the number of authors to a reasonable classification problem and also ensure that the authors had a sufficient number of quotes for modeling, data was group by author, his/her quotes were counted and then ordered in descending order.
 I reviewed the top 15 authors and decided to exclude authors that were not individuals (i.e. Bible, Quran, Granth Sahib) or were 'Unknown' and then re-grouped and re-counted.
 From there I selected the top 10 authors which gave me an all male list with each author having more than 300 quotes.

-> **List of top 10 authors and their quote count**
+**List of top 10 authors and their quote count**
-> Ralph Waldo Emerson (888)
+Ralph Waldo Emerson (888)
-> Mark Twain (679)
+Mark Twain (679)
-> William Shakespeare (574)
+William Shakespeare (574)
-> Oscar Wilde (509)
+Oscar Wilde (509)
-> Albert Einstein (485)
+Albert Einstein (485)
-> George Bernard Shaw (402)
+George Bernard Shaw (402)
-> Ambrose Gwinett Bierce (398)
+Ambrose Gwinett Bierce (398)
-> Henry David Thoreau (396)
+Henry David Thoreau (396)
-> Friedrich Wilhelm Nietzsche (393)
+Friedrich Wilhelm Nietzsche (393)
-> Scott McClellan (354)
+Scott McClellan (354)
-> (**total of 5,078 quotes**)
+(**total of 5,078 quotes**)

 I was also curious about the religious sources that were scraped so I decided to keep those as a separate dataset and attempt to model them as well.

-> **Religious scriptures and their quote count**
+**Religious scriptures and their quote count**
-> Bible (1139)
+Bible (1139)
-> Granth Sahib (574)
+Granth Sahib (574)
-> Quran (486)
+Quran (486)
-> (**total of 2,199 quotes**)
+(**total of 2,199 quotes**)

 #### Data Transformation
-Once the datasets were determined for supervised modeling, I transformed the quotes, first removing the stopwords and punctuation, then lemmatizing the resulting text for verbs, adjectives and nouns and finally stemming the lemmatized result.
+Once the datasets were determined for supervised modeling, I transformed the quotes, first removing the stopwords and punctuation, then lemmatizing the resulting text for verbs, adjectives and nouns and finally stemming the result.
+Note the SnowballStemmer was used in place of the PorterStemmer but I didn’t see a significant difference in the resulting text.
 Each stage was stored as part of the datasets dataframe which was then written to _.csv_ file.

 Note stopwords were done separately for each dataset.
 All used the nltk stopswords as their base, but each supervised dataset had a few of their own additions.
 For the top 10 authors, only ["n't"] was added.
 For the scriptures, the following were added ["unto", "thee", "ye", "thy"].
 For the unsupervised dataset that included all the quotes transformed, I used the basic stopwords and added ["n't", "unto", "thee", "ye", "thy"].
 Looking back, I believe I could have used the same stopword list for all datasets, but initially I wanted the flexibility to try different lists on different datasets if needed.